Maybe it’s time working mums go easier on themselves

-And, just like it is for other working mums too, it might even mean missing a football match here or there, or a ballet show or other smaller or bigger things.
-I make every effort not to, but sometimes, holding down a job and being a mum, well, it can be a lot.
+It can sometimes mean missing a football match here or there, or a ballet show or other smaller or bigger things.
+You can make every effort not to, but sometimes, holding down a job and being a mum, well, it can be a lot.

 Working mums benefit both girls and boys – in different ways